duckietown/duckietown-lx/README.md

 You will find the following set of instructions in every individual directory in this repository.
-This workflow will allow you to build and test your code, run solutions in simulation and on the [Duckiebot](https://get.duckietown.com/collections/dt-robots/products/duckiebot-db21?variant=41543707099311), and submit your work to the challenges server to evaluate it against other developers.
+This workflow will allow you to build and test your code, run solutions in simulation and on the [Duckiebot](https://get.duckietown.com/collections/dt-robots/products/duckiebot-db21?variant=41543707099311), and submit your work to the challenges server to evaluate it.

 # Instructions